Oklahoma vs. Texas Tech NCAA Football Odds, Plays and Insights | October 30, 2021

 Texas Tech Stats and Trends

+- In Texas Tech's eight games this year, it has four wins against the spread.

-- Texas Tech's games this season have hit the over on three of eight set point totals (37.5%).
+- Texas Tech's games this season have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).

 - When Texas Tech puts up more than 24.6 points, it is 3-3 against the spread and 4-2 overall.

-- When Texas Tech churns out more than 382.6 yards, the team is 2-2 against the spread and 2-2 overall.
+- Texas Tech is 2-2 against the spread and 2-2 overall when the team picks up over 382.6 yards.

-- The Red Raiders have turned the ball over 13 times this season, one more turnover than the Sooners have forced (12).
+- The Red Raiders have turned the ball over one more time (13 total) than the Sooners have forced a turnover (12) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.